Table of Contents

 - Set Automatic Alerts: Obkio provides alerts that can notify you of any issues with your network connectivity, so you can take action immediately.
 You can set up custom alerts based on specific performance metrics, such as latency or packet loss thresholds, and receive notifications via email.

 Monitoring network devices is an important aspect of monitoring network connectivity.
-In addition to monitoring network performance metrics such as latency, packet loss, and bandwidth usage, you should also monitor the health and status of your network devices to ensure they are properly connected and functioning.
+In addition to monitoring network performance metrics such as latency, packet loss, and bandwidth usage, you should also monitor the health and status of your network devices using SNMP network monitoring to ensure they are properly connected and functioning.

 Luckily, Obkio also has its Network Device Monitoring feature to help you!

 - Choose Devices to Monitor: You should select the devices that are critical to your network's operation and monitor their status and performance.
 This includes routers, switches, servers, and other network devices.

 - Add Your Devices: Once you’ve installed your monitoring agents from step 2, you can then start monitoring your network devices using SNMP by adding the devices inside the Obkio App.
 The devices just need to support SNMP polling.